 I am a Postdoctoral Fellow at the Laboratory for Innovation Science - a new joint venture between Harvard's Business, Medical, and Engineering schools and headed by Karim Lakhani.
 I use computational and experimental methods to study why scientific ideas and theories succeed or fail.
 I received my PhD in Sociology at the University of Chicago, where I worked with James Evans to apply new computational social science techniques to study the evaluation, robustness, and diffusion of scientific knowledge.

-My research bridges Sociology of Science and Management - I study how institutional and organizational factors affect scientific discovery and other domains of collaborative knowledge production.
+My research bridges Sociology of Science and Management - I study how scientific discovery is affected by organizational contexts within which scientists work.
 Two core themes are:

 - Resource allocation: How are financial and reputational resources allocated within the scientific community, and can these allocations be improved?
 I work with funding agencies and scientific journals to identify how the selection processes they use, such as peer review and selection panels, predispose them (often unintentionally) to select particular winners or losers, and to reward particular types of science.